livarb/vefa-portal/content/peppol/tools/elma-production.md

 +++

-ELMA is the [SMP](/peppol/standard/service-metadata-provider) provided by Difi for the norwegian market.
+Elsktronisk mottaker- og adresseregister (ELMA) is the [SMP](/peppol/standard/service-metadata-provider) provided by Difi for the norwegian market.
 Using ELMA is free of change for approved access points in the OpenPEPPOL network.

 Approved access points may get access by sending an e-mail to [elma@difi.no](mailto:elma@difi.no).